 Who should be selling here?
 Any with products that can be sold on eBay Motors, cheap commodity type electronics.

 eBay?
 What is this, 1999?

 You may be surprised to know that eBay still is a relevant sales channel for many niches. eBay is now only about 5% the size of Amazon (compared to nearly 10% five years ago).
+It’s also currently 6.1% of total ecommerce sales and is losing more and more market share.
 However, certain categories are strong on eBay, specifically eBay motors.
 I know a number of people running automotive based businesses (any vehicle parts, be it consumer vehicles, recreational vehicles, or industrial vehicles), myself now included in this list, and eBay Motors is still a very significant part of all of our businesses, albeit a very small fraction of Amazon.

 For cheaper commodity type electronics, i.e. phone accessories, electrical components, etc. eBay is also very strong.